ppy/osu-wiki/wiki/osu!stream/en.md

 **Difficulty: Easy ("Stream Down!" from Normal) ~ Normal (start point) ~ Hard ("Stream Up!" from Normal)**

-Stream mode is a new implementation specially for osu!stream.
-In this mode, players will start with a half-filled "2nd" lifebar with a normal difficulty setting set.
-The player is then tasked to fill it full to trigger "Stream Up!" which basically tunes the difficulty up (by adding more hit objects and alternating to "Hard" design) but is still considerately less harder than Expert mode.
-When players enter "Stream Up!" mode, a (third/second) lifebar is issued and "Stream Down!" will occur when the (third/second) lifebar ran out of health, reverting back to the (Normal/Easy) difficulty setting of design and using the half-filled (second/last) lifebar.
+Stream mode is a mode exclusive to osu!stream.
+In this mode, players start with a half-filled "2nd" lifebar with a normal difficulty setting set.
+The player is then tasked to fill it full to trigger "Stream Up!" which basically tunes the difficulty up (by adding objects and switching to the Hard difficulty of the map) but is still considerately less harder than Expert mode.
+When players enter "Stream Up!" mode, a new lifebar is issued and "Stream Down!" will occur if that lifebar runs out, reverting back to the Normal or Easy difficulty and the previous lifebar.

 In short, the player starts in between Easy and Hard.